Amber-Pittman/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It's the Document Object Model
+  A. An object representation of the html elements of a webpage (although not the html page/file itself).
+  B. The DOM is a bridge between Content and the browser.
+     Content -> DOM -> Browser
+  C. It's a language neutral API - JavaScript is not the only language that can manipulate it.

 2. What is an event?